all-of-us/workbench/README.md

 1. cdr20180206.sql uploaded to all-of-us-workbench-private-cloudsql
 1. public20180206.sql uploaded to all-of-us-workbench-public-cloudsql

-#### Import a dump to cloudsql instance.
+#### Import a dump to cloudsql instance by specifying dump file in the --file option.
-`./project.rb cloudsql-import --project all-of-us-workbench-test --instance workbenchmaindb --sql-dump-file cdr20180206.sql --bucket all-of-us-workbench-private-cloudsql`
+`./project.rb cloudsql-import --project all-of-us-workbench-test --instance workbenchmaindb --bucket all-of-us-workbench-private-cloudsql --database cdr20180206 --file cdr20180206.sql `
 ##### Note a 3GB dump like cdr and public can take an hour or so to finish.
 You must wait before running another import on same instance (Cloudsql limitation) You can check status of import at the website: https://console.cloud.google.com/sql/instances/workbenchmaindb/operations?project=all-of-us-workbench-test
 ##### Or with this command:
 `gcloud sql operations list --instance [INSTANCE_NAME] --limit 10`

 ##### Run again for the public db
-`./project.rb cloudsql-import  --account all-of-us-workbench-test@appspot.gserviceaccount.com --project all-of-us-workbench-test --instance workbenchmaindb --sql-dump-file public20180206.sql --bucket all-of-us-workbench-public-cloudsql`
+`./project.rb cloudsql-import --project all-of-us-workbench-test --instance workbenchmaindb --bucket all-of-us-workbench-public-cloudsql --database public20180206 --file public20180206.sql`

 ##### Result
 1) databases are live in cloudsql